 A little planning ahead can speed up your music preparation workflow without compromising on quality.
 Here’s a step-by-step guide for making your next project more organized, for the benefit of copyist and client alike.

-Composer and educator David MacDonald describes in detail how he teaches composition using the iPad Pro and Apple Pencil, and why he can’t imaging returning to the dead-tree way of doing things.
+Composer and educator David MacDonald describes in detail how he teaches composition using the iPad Pro, Apple Pencil, and a suite of apps, and why he can’t imaging returning to the dead-tree way of doing things.

 What are the best practices when preparing a score with the expectation that it will be read from a screen, not paper?
 This is an excellent question — one whose answer today may likely change in the coming years.

 How often do you export PDFs from Sibelius?
 More often than you access the fretboard?
 Yet the fretboard has a default shortcut, and Export PDF doesn’t.
 Let’s fix that.